The following article is a sample from the full BVOP™ Ultimate Guide and is part of the preparation for the BVOP™'s modern Agile Program.

 Authorities may require workplace safety, or this may be an organizational decision.
-This requires the focus not only from the business but from all the employees as well.
+This requires the focus not only from the business (the organization) but from all the employees as well.
 Training, equipment, and policies may be needed.

 Investing in employees' skills may be a priority and an objective for organizations when they rely on highly skilled teams.

 Image may be important when organizations request an investment, need to extend markets or attract quality employees.

 Equipment and tools may be of high priority for a business, especially when they relate to manufacturing, procurement, development, or training.

 Without such priorities and planned resources, the organizations may not be stable for the long term.
 All BVOP office representatives and key roles need to be aware of the current organizational priorities, and why the organization takes or does not take particular actions, investments, or directions.

 The BVOP suggest additional and necessary priorities on which organizations need to focus:

 - Managing organizational issues

 Positive attitude, confidence, and calmness are equally important for both people and businesses.

 Confident and positive people are more productive, and bigger production rates increase profit and image.
 Business initiatives are developed faster.